 Your young puppy in training needs a lot supervision and initially can be left alone only for short periods of time.
 When he is not in a secured area such as a crate or a small section of the house, he must be watched at all times.

-So what's the point?
+So you ask... what's your point?
+Well, my point is...
 Puppies are time consuming!
-But if you do have the time, energy, and patience to learn how to raise a puppy and the will to follow through, then it can be a very rewarding and enjoyable experience.
+If you don't have some extra time on hand, then it might not be the best time for you to get a Basset Hound puppy.
+On the other hand, if you do have the time, energy, and patience to learn how to raise a puppy and the will to follow through, then it can be a very rewarding and enjoyable experience.

 No time or desire to raise a Basset Hound puppy?
 Then consider getting an older Basset Hound.
 In general, an older dog is much easier to care for and requires less supervision than a puppy.